antebudimir/eslint-plugin-vanilla-extract/README.md

 ### Current Work

-- Compatibility testing to determine if the plugin works with ESLint v8. **Note**: There are no plans to ensure compatibility if issues arise.
+- Compatibility testing to determine if the plugin works with ESLint v8. **Note**: There are no immediate plans to ensure compatibility if issues arise.
 Upcoming features will be prioritized.

 ### Upcoming Features